20 zip codes·Updated June 2026

 Affordable Midwest city with solid manufacturing and healthcare employment.
-Close enough to Chicago to catch some spillover demand, far enough to avoid the Cook County tax bill.
-That's not nothing.
+Close enough to Chicago to catch some spillover demand, far enough to skip the Cook County tax bill.
+Not nothing.

 Median Asking Rent